cata-g/InvataFormule/README.md

 ## Getting Started
 To use the app, simply download the repository and open it in Android Studio.
 Then, run the app on an emulator or physical device.

-## Time Taken
-This project was completed in approximately 4 hours.

 ## Contributing
 If you would like to contribute to this project, please feel free to